neura-sx/graphene-book/book/multi-sig/tutorial-updating-multi-sig.md

 ```
 sign_builder_transaction <builder-handle-ID> true
 ```
-If you recieve no error, it means `future-multi-sig-account` has been successfully updated to a multi-sig account, controlled by `<approving-account-1>` and `<approving-account-2>`.
+If you receive no error, it means `future-multi-sig-account` has been successfully updated to a multi-sig account, controlled by `<approving-account-1>` and `<approving-account-2>`.

 ### Try it out
 Transfer some funds to the new multi-sig account: